Julie Roginsky: Career in television

 Roginsky first appeared as a Democratic strategist on Fox News in 2004.
 In 2009, she was hired by CNBC as an on-air contributor, where she also wrote columns for CNBC.
 In 2011, she was hired by Fox News as on-air contributor, where she was a frequent co-host of The Five and Outnumbered.
 Roginsky was the host of "The Clapback" on Fox News, where she would respond to viewers' social media messages live on air and routinely send up fellow Fox anchors like Sean Hannity, to whom she referred as "Sean from Long Island" and Vladimir Putin, whom she called "Volodya from Leningrad."
 On the show, she strenuously criticized her colleagues for spreading conspiracy theories about the murder of Seth Rich, becoming the only Fox News personality to do so on air.
 She also contributed columns to the Fox News website.

-In 2017, Roginsky filed a lawsuit in the New York Supreme Court against Fox News, Roger Ailes, and Bill Shine, alleging sexual harassment and retaliation.
+In April 2017, Roginsky filed a lawsuit in the New York Supreme Court against Fox News, Roger Ailes, and Bill Shine, alleging sexual harassment and retaliation.
 She settled the suit in December 2017.
 Roginsky claimed that Ailes offered her a permanent position on The Five if she would have sex with him, and retaliated against her when she refused.
 She left the network in June 2017.